wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/model-security/includes/4-dataverse.md

 ![Screenshot of security roles and teams details.](../media/4-security-role-teams.png)

-Using the Direct User option treats privileges as if they were directly assigned directly to the user.
+Using the Direct User option treats privileges as if they were directly assigned to the user.
 Using this option you can avoid having to assign security roles to users and just use teams and security roles assigned to teams.

 > [!NOTE]
 > Owner Teams belongs to Business Units.
 A user can only belong to one business unit at a time, but a user can be added to a team in another business units.
 This allows users to access data in a business unit that is not in their hierarchy.

 ### Column-level security

 The privileges provided by security roles operate at the row level.
 If a user has update privilege on a row, they can update all columns on that row.
-Sometimes row-level control of access is not adequate such as columns containing personal identifiable information (PII).
+Sometimes row-level control of access is not adequate such as columns containing personal identifiable information.
 Dataverse has a column-level security feature to allow more granular control of security at the column level.

 Column-level security operates separately to security roles.
 Column security profiles define the read/write privilege on the columns and these profiles are assigned to users and teams.